 Q: Will RutgersFest ever come back again to Rutgers?
 If not, what happened to the money allocated specifically for it?

 A: Unfortunately, due to post-event violence as well as University and municipal safety requirements, the event has been cancelled by University administration.
-The initial $150,000 budget for the event has been reallocated internally amongst the committees to meet student needs for diverse campus programming, including a large spring concert now held indoors in the Rutgers Athletic Center.
+The initial $150,000 budget for the event has been reallocated internally amongst the committees to meet student needs for diverse campus programming, including Beats on the Banks, held in the fall and spring semester in the College Ave Gym.

 Q: How is RUPA organized?
 What positions are there?
 How can I get involved right now?

-A: RUPA Council consists of about 30 Assistant Directors assigned to specific committees responsible for programming and staffing our 150 events throughout the year.
-Our Executive Board of Directors consists of seven students responsible for managing a specific committee and furthering RUPA’s mission on a broader level.
-We also have opportunities for any student to become a General Member by coming to one of our bi-weekly RUPA Interest Meetings and volunteering at events.
-In February each year we recruit and select the new Council for the following year.
+A: RUPA Council consists of about 20 Assistant Directors assigned to specific committees responsible for programming and staffing our 150 events throughout the year.
+Our Executive Board of Directors consists of 6 students responsible for managing a specific committee and furthering RUPA’s mission on a broader level.
+We have 25 members of our Special Ops Squad (SOS) which help us run events.
+We also have an opportunities for any student to become a Brand Ambassador which helps spread awareness about RUPA and their events.
+Approximately 30 Brand Ambassadors are recruited in both the Fall and the Spring semesters.
+You can get involved by attending one of our 4 Interest Meeting which take place on various campuses throughout the semester.
+In February each year we recruit and select the new Council (Directors, Assistant Directors, SOS) for the following year.
 The RUPA selection process is managed by our Human Resources committee and consists of an initial application followed by an interview for both the Assistant Director and Director positions.
 Candidates are evaluated on their interview by non-returning or graduating RUPA Council members, as well as our professional staff advisors.
+To learn more about getting involved with RUPA visit our Join RUPA page.

 Q: Who has the opportunity to be a part of Council?
-Do I need to be a General Member to be able to become an Assistant Director?
+Do I need to be a Brand Ambassador or SOS member to be able to become an Assistant Director?

-A: Being a RUPA General Member is not a prerequisite for applying for the Assistant Director position.
-However, we encourage you to attend our bi-weekly RUPA Interest Meetings to further your understanding of our organization and determine if this opportunity truly matches up with what you are looking for.
+A: Being a RUPA Brand Ambassador or SOS squad member is not a prerequisite for applying for the Assistant Director position.
+However, we encourage you to attend our RUPA Interest Meetings to further your understanding of our organization and determine if this opportunity truly matches up with what you are looking for.

-Q: Will my chances to be on council increase if I’m a General Member?
+Q: Will my chances to be on council increase if I’m a Brand Ambassador?

-A: We consider all students equally in our selection process, but serving as a General Member allows you to experience RUPA as an organization without the time commitment required to serve on Council.
+A: We consider all students equally in our selection process, but serving as a Brand Ambassador allows you to experience RUPA as an organization without the time commitment required to serve on Council.
 It may also further your understanding of our organization, which could aid in the interview process.
-Serving as a volunteer at our events also allows RUPA Council members an opportunity to see your abilities in that role and allows you an opportunity to determine if you really do enjoy the work required to be successful in RUPA.

 Q: Is being on RUPA Council a paid position or is it volunteer?